hcigroupkonstanz/Colibri/colibri-unity/README.md

 #### Advanced Configuration

-> **Note:** Do not modify port numbers unless you know what you are doing!

 If your server is running a non-default configuration, the advanced configuration allows you modify server ports.
+Do not modify port numbers unless you know what you are doing!

+Additionally, when using the REST API, the `UnityWebRequest` does not allow Non-Https calls.
+All requests are sent by default using `https`.
+Disable the toggle and `http` will be used for all request.
+Make sure to allow Non-Https calls in the Project Settings!

 Default values:

 - Web: `9011`